jan-cieslik/cancer_informatics/docs/learning_R/ggplot_themes.md

+---
+sidebar_position: 13
+---
 # ggplot: Themes

-## Overview of ggplot2 themes
+## Overview of ggplot2 Themes

 ### Introduction
 A ggplot2 theme is a collection of predefined visual elements that can be used to modify the appearance of your ggplot2 plots.
 Themes control various aspects of the plot such as the background colour, axis labels, grid lines, text size, legend appearance, and more.
 Themes ensure that there is consistency in the appearance of multiple plots and can be used to customize plots to match the preferences of the user or the requirements of a particular project.

-:::caution
+:::note
-Themes only modify the appearance of the plot, but do not alter the actual data!
+Themes only modify the appearance of the plot, but do not alter the actual data.
 :::

-### Popular ggplot2 themes
+### Popular ggplot2 Themes
 ***theme_grey()***: The default theme in ggplot2.
 It has a light grey background with white grid lines and black axis lines.
 It is useful when you want to create a simple and clean plot that emphasizes the data rather than the design.
 Below is an example: